jerilkuriakose/Website-Prediction/README.md

 *GettingData* folder constains the codes that are used in getting the data.
 *PredictWebsite* folder constains the codes that are used for predicting the category of website.
-*Results* folder contains the obtained results
+*Results* folder contains the obtained results.